-Almost half of Eagle County Schools students come to school already speaking a language other than English at home.
-Language learners at all of our schools are supported through English language development programs.
-Additionally, many of our schools provide Dual Language 50/50 programs where all students develop academic proficiency in two languages.
+The Eagle County School District Department of Multilingual Education is committed to the language development and academic success of all students through culturally sensitive instructional practices.
+Nearly half of Eagle County Schools students arrive at school already speaking a language other than English at home.
+Language learners in all of our schools are supported through English language development programs.
+Additionally, many of our schools provide 50/50 Dual Language programs where all students develop academic proficiency in two languages.

-English language learners learn how to speak, comprehend, read, and write in English proficiently.
-ELD teachers collaborate with classroom teachers to provide language instruction aligned with content, as well as additional language instruction based on students’ particular language needs.
-This may include co-planning, co-teaching, ESL classes and sheltered instruction.
-English language development is provided at all schools.
+English language development is offered in all schools.
+English learners learn to speak, understand, read, and write in English proficiently.
+ELD teachers collaborate with classroom teachers to provide content-aligned language instruction as well as additional language instruction based on students' unique language needs.
+This may include co-planning, co-teaching, ESL classes, and sheltered instruction.

 Spanish Language Development